IPrincipalCentral1/i_principal_central_1/README.md

             if you want to print money you should click the button fownload from github and

-            chose for money and after that you should click the button update
+            chose for money and after that you should click the button update . all that from the menu File

+            if you want to update your edition you should click download from github and click update .

+            of course all of that after the end of the download .